trustenterprises/hedera-serverless-api/README.md

 In turn, you can create a surprisingly large amount of applications from marketplaces, staking platforms, low/no-code apps, and more.

 This project isn't for everyone, if you require more granular control it is likely you'll write your own calls to your respective SDK.

-However, we encourage using (or forking) this project to begin tour adventures with Hedera the architecture of this API is scalable, tested, as CI/CD, and used in production by multiple flagship Hedera applications.
+However, we encourage using (or forking) this project to begin your adventures with Hedera the architecture of this API is scalable, tested, as CI/CD, and used in production by multiple flagship Hedera applications.

 ## Deploy with 1 click